yaniv-golan/stjlib/README.md

 ## Contact

-For questions or comments, please open an issue on GitHub.
+- For bugs and feature requests, please [open an issue](https://github.com/yourusername/stjlib/issues)
+- For other questions, start a [GitHub Discussion](https://github.com/yourusername/stjlib/discussions)